Jianhua-Wang/credtools/docs/usage.md

 4. **Validate inputs**: Use QC command to catch issues early
 5. **Save intermediate results**: Keep outputs from each step for troubleshooting
 6. **Document parameters**: Record command-line options for reproducibility
-7. **Explore results thoroughly**: Use web interface to understand your findings
+7. **Explore results thoroughly**: Examine output files and summary statistics